devconcept/multer-gridfs-storage/wiki/Upgrading.md

 Unlike the previous versions callbacks are not supported in the new configuration function, it is invoked with only the `req` and `file` parameters.
 If you need to do some asynchronous work you have to return promises.

+It is now possible to start receiving files without waiting for the connection to open.
+This module will handle incoming files and store them as soon as is opened.

 The dependency on `gridfs-stream` was removed.
 The reason for this is that the module is a nice wrapper around GridStore but this feature has been